JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 until $x'$ is sufficiently small (below tolerance), in which case it will automatically use a [terminating callback](https://diffeq.sciml.ai/stable/features/callback_functions/#Example-2:-Terminating-an-Integration) to exit the iteration at the (approximately) found steady state.
-Because the [SciML Organization's Packages](https://sciml.ai/) are differentiable, we can stick neural networks inside of this "steady states of ODEs" problem, and that will generate a training mechanism for this continuous-stepping DEQ procedure.
+Because the [SciML Organization's Packages](https://sciml.ai/) are differentiable, we can stick neural networks inside of this "steady state of ODEs" problem, and that will generate a training mechanism for this continuous-stepping DEQ procedure.

 The following code block creates a DEQ model.
 The acute will notice that this code looks